MOONBYS/pan/readme.md

 Make sure that you save your mnemonic phrase in a secure place, never share it with anyone and don't forget your keyring password.

+To get some test tokens, scroll down and join our MOONBYS Discord server or Telegram chat.
+Ask for some test tokens there.

 ### Launch your Node

 ```